 - The most affordable option is what the locals call the public transportation boat.
 This is a big ferry that often has around 100 passengers or so, and prices start from as little as €18 return per person.
 The boat is slow so the travel time to your destination takes longer and often it will be very crowded as the majority of people will opt for this option.

 - Luxury cruises are around €60pp and include a buffet lunch, unlimited beer, wine and soft drinks within the price.
 These cruises are on a yacht or super-yacht that take fewer passengers (around 20-25 people) and the journey to your destination is much faster.
+Some of them had amazing and beautiful signs made by Flyachtsigns company.

 - Private cruises cost a small fortune; upwards of €1500pp.
 This is exactly the same as a luxury cruise, with the exception of no other passengers!
 Probably great for couples on a romantic getaway with a huge budget, but far too frivolous if you ask me!